4 easy ways to pest-proof your home

 4. Know when to call in the pros.

 As with most home improvement projects, there are great do-it-yourself methods available to prevent pest control issues in your home.
-However, waiting until it’s too late to call in a certified professional can be dangerous and lead to major damage, costing you money and time.
-Pest control companies like Terminix offer free pest inspections to assess your home, and if needed, can remove any critters that may have settled in.
+However, waiting until it’s too late to call in a residential pest control professional can be dangerous and lead to major damage, costing you money and time.
+There are rodent control companies that offer free pest inspections to assess your home, and if needed, can remove any critters that may have settled in.
 To keep your family worry-free, they will seal any entry points to ensure winter pests can’t return.